Lele Pons Shows Off Cleavage In Strapless Top, No Pants & A Black Wig

 The Instagram sensation was spotted taking a selfie while rocking a strapless top, black wig, and no pants.

-The top was black with white, horizontal stripes.
-It was strapless with a low cut, which allowed Lele to flaunt her cleavage.
+The strapless top was black-and-white and featured horizontal stripes and a low cut, allowing Lele to flaunt her cleavage.
 While the top had a tight fit on her chest, it gave way to a baggier fit.
+Meanwhile, she didn’t wear any pants, as she flashed her booty.

 But what likely caught her fans’ attention right away, was her brand new hairstyle.
 Pons opted for a short, black wig for the photo, as she wore her hair down in a middle part.
 She added a pop of bright color to her outfit with glossy, deep red lipstick and peach eyeshadow.

-Lele tugged at her hair with her right hand, while holding the phone with her left.
+Lele tugged at her hair with her right hand while holding the phone with her left hand.

 She asked her fans what they thought of her changing her hair to a dark color, and it prompted many people to leave comments.
 It was hard to say whether there were more people who voted for her to change her hair, or to keep her hair blond.
 Either way, there was plenty of love being sent Pons’ way.